-Delegations to Management: The Board has delegated authority over the day to day management of Snowy

-Hydro's operations to the Managing Director and CEO (MD and CEO).
-Specific limits on the authority delegated to the MD and CEO are set out governed by a Delegations of Authority framework that has been approved and is reviewed regularly by the Board.
+Delegations to management: The Board has delegated authority over the day-to-day management of Snowy Hydro's operations to the MD & CEO.
+Specific limits on the authority delegated to the MD & CEO are set out by a delegations of authority framework that has been approved and is reviewed regularly by the Board.

-The MD and CEO together with the Executive management team is responsible to the Board for the development and implementation of strategy and the overall management and performance of the Group.
-The MD and CEO reports at least monthly to the Board on the progress being made by the Group in all aspects of the business.
+The MD & CEO together with the Executive management team is responsible to the Board for the development and implementation of strategy and the overall management and performance of the Group.
+The MD & CEO reports at least monthly to the Board on the progress being made by the Group in all aspects of the business.

-Board Appointments: In accordance with Snowy Hydro's Constitution, Directors are appointed by the Commonwealth (in its capacity as sole shareholder), with the terms of office determined at the time of appointment.
+Board appointments: In accordance with Snowy Hydro's constitution, Directors are appointed by the Commonwealth (in its capacity as sole Shareholder), with the terms of office determined at the time of appointment.
 A Director is eligible for reappointment at the time of expiry of his or her term of office.
-The Board assesses forecast vacancies, recruitment needs and continuity as part of its annual Board review, and makes skills-based recommendations to the shareholder on reappointments and/or new appointments, taking into account the current skills mix and experience of the Board and the strategic needs of the Company.
+The Board assesses forecast vacancies, recruitment needs and continuity as part of its annual Board review, and makes skills-based recommendations to the Shareholder on reappointments and/or new appointments, taking into account the current skills mix and experience of the Board and the strategic needs of the Company.

 Role of the Company Secretary: The Company Secretary holds office on terms and conditions determined by the Board, with his/her appointment or removal to be made or approved by the Board.
-The Company Secretary is accountable to the Board through the Chair on all matters relating to the proper functioning of the Board and has a management reporting line to the MD and CEO.
+The Company Secretary is accountable to the Board through the Chair on all matters relating to the proper functioning of the Board and has a management reporting line to the MD & CEO.

 Board evaluation: The Board has a formal process for evaluating the performance and effectiveness of the Board, supporting Committees and individual directors.
-This process is documented in the Snowy Hydro Annual Board Plan.
+This process is documented in the Snowy Hydro annual Board plan.
 The Board Chair facilitates this process, with support from the People and Culture Committee, on an annual basis with the outcomes used to inform any improvements to charters, processes or performance.
-In accordance with the GBE Governance and Oversight Guidelines, the Board will engage an external party every two years to conduct this evaluation.
+In accordance with the GBE Governance and Oversight Guidelines, the Board engages an external party every two years to conduct this evaluation.